luoyi-hi/time-test/README.md

 # TimeLagLoss

-**Time Lag Loss (LagLoss)** is a novel objective function designed to enforce autocorrelation consistency between predictions and ground truth over multiple lag intervals.
-It achieves this by computing a set of lag-specific deviations, which are then used to guide the model's learning process, ensuring that temporal dependencies are accurately captured.
+**Time Lag Loss (LagLoss)** is a novel objective function that encourages predictions to follow the same autocorrelation patterns as the ground truth across multiple lag intervals.
+It does so by computing lag-specific deviations between the predicted and actual values, using these discrepancies to guide the model's learning process and better capture temporal dependencies.

 <p align="center">
   <img src="./src/figure1.png" width="600">